 Under the terms of its appointment, the fees of Dalriada and its advisers fall as a debt due from the employer.
-However, the employer company was dissolved in February 2018.
-In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.
+If The Milton Associates Limited is unable to meet Dalriada's fees and costs our appointment order provides for these to be taken from the Scheme.

-Due to the mismanagement of the Scheme by its previous trustees and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.
+Due to ongoing investigations and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.

-During the current period, trustee services totalling £5,102.27 (excluding VAT) were provided specifically to the Scheme.
+During the current period, the Scheme has incurred trustee services costs totalling £8,686 (excluding VAT).
 As the Scheme holds no funds, Dalriada and its advisors have operated on an "at risk" basis in order to service the Scheme and have not been paid any fees.
-If and until Dalriada is able to make any recovery from the Scheme's investments it is unable to meet these costs and there remains a risk they will not be paid.

-In addition, for the period in question, trustee services totalling £25,563.88 (excluding VAT) were provided collectively to the three schemes to which Dalriada was appointed under the same bulk appointment.
-Legal expenses (including expenses relating directly to the Scheme and a share of costs incurred by the three schemes collectively) totalling £317.40 (excluding VAT) were also provided, but not paid.
+In addition, for the period in question, trustee services incurring costs totalling £21,405 (excluding VAT) were provided to the six schemes collectively to which Dalriada was appointed under the same bulk appointment.
 A proportion of these costs will be due to be met from the Scheme once Dalriada has determined how these costs should be apportioned and if there are funds available.